gitandy/DragonLog/README.md

 Security Notes
 --------------

-The passwords for callbook lookup, QSO upload and DX spots are securely stored in your systems key vault (e.g. Credential Manager on Windows, KWallet on KDE/Linux, Keychain on macOS).
+The passwords for callbook lookup and QSO upload are securely stored in your systems key vault (e.g. Credential Manager on Windows, KWallet on KDE/Linux, Keychain on macOS).

 At startup, DragonLog will inform about which service is actually in use.